Find Free Utah Divorce Records & Access Dissolution Information

 A person might be searching for Utah divorce records for genealogy and lineage research purposes.
 Thankfully, Utah state has kept an archive of all its public records, including divorce records dating as back as 1852, when two separate courts (the probate court and the district court) had concurrent jurisdiction over the cases.

-The Archives of the State are kept and managed by the Utah Department of Archives and Records Service.
+The Archives of the State are kept and managed by the Utah Department of Archives & Records Service.
 Record seekers can visit the center in person or mail their applications to them.

 300 South Rio Grande